 Routine metabolism

-M. menidia routine MO2 was generally higher in Experiment 1, which used a higher temperature than Experiment 2, and mass-specific metabolic rates of larvae decreased slightly between 2 and 5 dph.
+M. menidia routine MO2 was generally higher in Experiment 1, which was performed at a higher temperature than Experiment 2, and mass-specific metabolic rates of larvae decreased slightly between 2 and 5 dph.
 Routine metabolic rates of M. menidia embryos in Experiment 2, but not Experiment 1, were significantly affected by pCO2 (Figure 2A; ANOVA, p=0.0002, F2,28 = 11.4).
 In Experiment 2, which was conducted at 22°C, embryonic MO2 was significantly greater in the highest pCO2 treatment relative to both the ambient and moderately elevated pCO2 levels (Tukey test, p=0.0003 and p=0.006, respectively).
 The moderately elevated pCO2 embryos did not have significantly higher routine MO2 than those in ambient pCO2 (Tukey test, p=0.47).
 At 2 dph there was no significant effect of pCO2 on routine metabolic rates in either experiment (Figure 2B; ANOVA, p>0.05).
 Similarly, pCO2 did not significantly affect the mass-specific metabolic rate of 5dph larvae in Experiment 1 (Figure 2C; ANOVA, p>0.05).
 However, in Experiment 2 pCO2 significantly affected MO2 in 5dph larvae (Figure 4B; ANOVA, p=0.001, F2,24 = 9.4).
 MO2 was significantly lower in the highest pCO2 level relative to the ambient and moderate pCO2 levels (Tukey test, p=0.03 and 0.0008, respectively).
 There were no significant tank effects found in nested ANOVAs for any stage or experiment (ANOVA, p>0.05).

 Figure 2.
 Routine metabolic rates of whole M. menidia embryos (A, µmol O2 individual-1 h-1) and mass-specific routine metabolic rates (µmol O2 mg-1 h-1) of 2-dph larvae (B) and 5-dph larvae (C) as a function of pCO2 (µatm).
 Error bars display standard error about the mean.
 Closed circles represent means from Experiment 1 (24°C) and open circles represent means from Experiment 2 (22°C).